Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Simulations

 \subsection{Properties of the simulated sample}

-We repeat the simulation process until we get over 5000 detected sources.
-47 of them fall into boundaries with exposure from only one detector, so we exclude them as we do not have such sources in our \emph{XMM}-COSMOS sample; 4980 sources finally remain in the simulated sample.
+We repeated the simulation process until we got over 10\,100 detected sources.
+Of them, 88 fall into boundaries with exposure from only one detector, so we excluded them as there isn't any such sources in our \emph{XMM}-COSMOS sample; 10\,030 sources finally remain in the simulated sample.
 The $L_\mathrm{X}$--$z$ distributions of the simulated sample and of the actual sample are shown in Fig.~\ref{fig:simul_lx_z}.
-The medians of the PDFs of $L_\mathrm{X}$ are used in the latter case (see Sect.~\ref{results}).
+The $L_\mathrm{X}$ of the real sources were determined using the medians of their PDFs (see Sect.~\ref{results}).

-The distributions of count rates and S/N in the source detection band of the two samples are presented in Fig.~\ref{fig:sample_cr_snr}.
+The distributions of (background subtracted) count rates and S/N in the source detection band of the two samples are presented in Fig.~\ref{fig:sample_cr_snr}.
+Sources with negative or too low count rates ($< 10^{-5}$\,s$^{-1}$) were excluded from the top panel of Fig.~\ref{fig:sample_cr_snr}, since the horizontal axis is in $\log$.
 S/N is defined as

 where $N_{\mathrm{s}}$ is the total count in the source region, $N_{\mathrm{b}}$ is that in the background region and $r$ is the ratio between background and source areas.
-Note that the S/N defined here is different from what is used for source detection, estimated by \texttt{ewavelet}.
-The count rate distributions match very well, except for one bin at low count rate around $5 \cdot 10^{-5}$ s$^{-1}$.
+We note that $r$ is not a fixed value, because it depends on the number and positions of other sources in the background region.
+We point out that \texttt{ewavelet} determines the S/N separately in a different manner, which explains why some sources are detected with formally negative count rates.
+The count rate distributions match very well, except for one bin at low count rate around $5 \times 10^{-5}$ s$^{-1}$.
 This is probably due to statistical fluctuations because of the much smaller sample size of the \emph{XMM}-COSMOS data sample, as shown by the error bars assuming they follow a binomial distribution.
 The two S/N distributions also match well, as they both peak around 4.5 and decrease in the same way below and above the peak.
-Note that S/N for both samples extend below zero, because the background counts are estimated from the pixels in the annulus outside of the source region.
+We note that the S/N for both samples extend below zero, because the background counts are estimated from the pixels in the annulus outside of the source region.

-We can actually see how good the background estimation is, since we know the true background of the simulated sources.
-In Fig.~\ref{fig:bg_estimate} we show the scatter of the estimated background count rates versus the true ones for both detectors in the 2--7\,keV detection band.
-The background estimation is mostly constrained within 15\% uncertainties without noticeable bias for both pn and MOS.
-However, there are quite expectedly a few outliers that are the cause of most of the spectra with negative S/N.